PlatONnetwork/platon.py/docs/node.rst

 which is disruptive when you want to test out a contract.

 There are some alternative networks that limit the damage of spam attacks, but they are not standardized across node software.
-Gplaton runs their own (Rinkeby), and Parity runs their own (Kovan).
+Pnode runs their own (Rinkeby), and Parity runs their own (Kovan).
 See a full comparison in this `Stackexchange Q&A
 <https://platon.stackexchange.com/a/30072/1461>`_.

 So roughly, choose this way:

 - If using Parity, connect to Kovan
-- If using Gplaton, connect to Rinkeby
+- If using Pnode, connect to Rinkeby
 - If using a different node, or testing mining, connect to Ropsten

 Each of their networks has their own version of Ether.
 Main network ether must